Antifa-Productions/antiNazi.org/README.md

 Tip: Some apps offer shortcuts to features.
 To find a list of app shortcuts, right-click the PWA on the taskbar.

-## Please donate to help keep the project continue to grow in order to spread digital anti right-wing propaganda.
+## Please donate to help keep the project growing in order to spread digital anti right-wing propaganda.

 #### https://www.paypal.me/bashthefash